Welcome.

 Submission Guidelines:

-- The winner receives $3,000, manuscript publication, and 75 contributor copies.
+- The first-place winner receives $3,000, online publication, and a two-year subscription to Duotrope.

 - If your submission is accepted elsewhere, please withdraw your submission on Submittable, or contact us otherwise to let us know the piece is no longer available.

-- We do not require anonymous submissions for this contest.
+- We do not require anonymous submissions for this contest, but the guest judge will read the shortlist anonymously.

 - International submissions are allowed, provided the work is written primarily in English.